azra-l/festival-fanatic/README.md

 - ✅ Home page
 - ✅ Login button
-- ✅ Results page showing festivals where a user's artists is shown
+- ✅ Results page showing festivals where a user's artists are shown
 - ✅ Detailed festivals page showing more details of the festival such as lineup, date, time, location

 ## Standard